 Hikurangi Apartments includes 36 one and two-bedroom serviced apartments, providing options for residents who would like some assistance with everyday domestic tasks such as cleaning and cooking.
 Assisted living packages start with a minimum service package and additional services can be supplemented as required to cater for residents’ changing needs.
 One of the benefits of living in the apartments is the proximity to The Beach House where, as well as a café and restaurant, there is a 45-seat movie theatre, hair and beauty salon, and a range of general activity areas.

-Together with the village’s 250-metre beach boardwalk, international sized bowling green, 25-metre swimming pool and Summerhouse community pavilion, Pacific Coast Village offers true resort-style living.
+Together with the village’s 250-metre beach boardwalk, international sized bowling green, 25-metre swimming pool and Summerhouse community pavilion, Pacific Coast Village offers true resort-style retirement living.

 As well as the Village Social Club - a sub-committee of the Residents’ Association - there are multiple clubs, activities and social groups available to join across the village.
 Regular social events include a quiz night, Winter Solstice, Melbourne Cup festivities, a Christmas party and New Year’s Eve party.